kristjan-u4/kristjan-u4/README.md

-## 👋 My Profile
+## 👋 Hi, I'm Kristjan!

-I'm a **Junior Analytics Engineer** with 15+ years of **Software Development** background.
+I'm a **certified Junior Data Analyst**.
+Heavily influenced by my 15+ years long career in **Software Development**, I've developed a strong interest in **Analytics Engineering**.

-Leveraging my extensive engineering experience, I focus heavily on the technical and architectural side of data—transforming, modeling, and building clean data pipelines rather than just business reporting.
+I focus on bringing software engineering best practices into the data ecosystem.

 ---